yuleungng/yuleungng.github.io/researchagenda.md

 <div style="margin-left: 60px; margin-right: 60px;">
   To conclude, the above studies could contribute to the moral machine/reciprocal AI literature at a broader level. <br />
 <br />
-Reciprocity and Cooperation through Interactive Media Technologies (Social Media) <br />
+<strong>Reciprocity and Cooperation through Interactive Media Technologies (Social Media)</strong> <br />
 <br />
   Apart from comprehending human–communicative AI cooperation, I have been studying human–human reciprocity and cooperation through social media.
 It has been argued that, compared with other species, humans are extremely ecologically successful because of their large ingroup cooperation.
 I reviewed some social media research and proposed that humans have evolved to cooperate with others, and they now utilize social media to execute ingroup cooperation, including getting and giving emotional support, sharing knowledge, and achieving common goals (Ng, 2020a).
 I empirically found that social media use, particularly active use, increased the perceived relatedness of people in need and decreased the influence of genetic relatedness in aiding (Ng, 2020b). <br /> </div>
 <br />
 <div style="margin-left: 80px; margin-right: 80px;">
 Ng, Y.-L. (2020a).
 Toward an evolutionary perspective on social media use for cooperation. _Evolutionary Behavioral Sciences, 14_, 132–146. https://doi.org/10.1037/ebs0000172 <br />
 <br />
-+ Ng, Y.-L. (2020b).
+Ng, Y.-L. (2020b).
 Active and passive Facebook use and associated costly off-line helping behavior. _Psychological Reports, 123_, 2562–2581. https://doi.org/10.1177/0033294119860262 <br /> </div>
 <br />
 <div style="margin-left: 60px; margin-right: 60px;">
   Besides ingroup reciprocity through social media, my colleagues and I studied reciprocity with outgroup people through social media.
 Specifically, we examined supportive expressions in discussions on outgroups by ingroup members (Ng et al., 2022). <br /> </div>